n4cr/n4cr.github.io/content/posts/worried-ai-will-take-your-job-you-should-be.md

 ---
-title: "Are You Worried AI Will Take Your Job?
+title: "Worried AI Will Take Your Job?
 You Should Be"
 date: 2024-07-07T21:30:03+01:00
 draft: false
 ---